thephoeron/LLTHW/book/1-12-0-namespaces.md

 We will also cover some basic aspects of packaging your Lisp code for the wild, and working with ASDF and the Quicklisp package manager built on top of it.

-This chapter will contain exercises on:

-* Dynamic and Lexical Scope
-* Forms that introduce Lexical Scope
-* Function and Variable Namespaces
-* First-class Functions
-* Symbol Names
-* Defining Packages

-Extra Credit Exercises (intro material, more detail in Chapter 2.20):

-* ASDF and Systems
-* The Quicklisp Package Manager

 ## Exercise 1.12.1

 **Dynamic and Lexical Scope, Revisited**